 24. 84% of the candidates schedule an interview within 24 hours of receiving an invite.

 Job interview statistics have shown that applicants are eager to schedule interviews as quickly as possible upon receiving an invite.
 While this is only natural, it’s not always a good course of action, as 24 hours often isn’t enough time to properly prepare for an interview.

 Virtual Interview Statistics

-26. Online job interviews have increased by 49% since 2011.
+25. The popularity of online job interviews has increased by 49% since 2011.

-In response to the COVID-19 and social-distancing guidelines, many companies have turned to virtual interviewing, interview method statistics show.
-74% of the recruiters have found that video interviews have made their job easier to interview and shortlist candidates.
+Online job interviews have been rising in popularity throughout the 2010s, and in response to the COVID-19 pandemic, even more companies have turned to virtual interviewing.
+As interview method statistics show, as many as six out of 10 recruiters found that video interviews made it easier to interview and shortlist candidates.

 Job Search Statistics 2022

-27. The current unemployment rate in the US stands at 10.2%.
+27. The unemployment rate in the US stands at 3.5% as of September 2022.